wrijugh/ckad/create-dev-vm-ubuntu-azure.md

 [https://youtu.be/UkiPauLyzg4](https://youtu.be/UkiPauLyzg4)

 This should ideally setup your dev environment.

-Enjoy.
+*Enjoy*
+Wriju @wrijugh